 Visiting Spain is something that can be one of the highlights of a trip to Europe.
 Located on Europe’s southern Iberian Peninsula, Spain has 17 different regions that are as diverse in geography as they are in culture!
 Depending on where you go, your experience can be vastly different.

 No matter what part of Spain you visit, you will find the people warm and welcoming, and the amount of things to experience, incredible.
 Before you head there, you should know a few important things about this beautiful country.

 Guide to Visiting Spain

 There are a few things you will want to know when visiting Spain.

 The Spanish have their own schedule.
 Many establishments close midday for Siesta.
 If you aren’t already familiar with the term, Siesta is a midday nap.
 It is a time to relax after lunch and be with family so that you can be re-energized for the evening.
 Siesta typically is from 2pm-5-pm.

-You will find that Spaniards enjoy lunch the ways Americans enjoy dinner.
+You will find that Spaniards enjoy lunch the way Americans enjoy dinner.
 It is the big meal of the day.
 Thus, dinner is no big deal.
-Many in Spain don’t eat a dinner until late into the evening and often, it is just tapas with drinks.
+Many in Spain don’t eat dinner until late into the evening and often, it is just tapas with drinks.

 Tapas are like appetizers to Americans.
 But the Spanish take it to a whole new level with some of the most amazing choices.

 What is traditional Spanish food?